dominiquelev/SOC-Home-Lab/Splunk-Labs/Splunk-Installation-Lab/README.md

 # Splunk Installation

 ## 📌 1.
 Project Objective
-The objective of this lab was to learn fundamental of SIEM tools using Splunk Enterprise from the installation of tools in Ubuntu Server Virtual  Machine environment and verify the Splunk web interface is accessible
+The objective of this lab was to gain hands-on experience with Security Information and Event Management (SIEM) technology by installing and configuring Splunk Enterprise on an Ubuntu Server virtual machine

 The lab focused on :
-- installed Splunk Enterprise on Virtualbox
+- Installing Splunk Enterprise on Ubuntu Server
--
+- Verifying successful installation and service operation
+- Accessing the Splunk Web Interface
+- Understanding the basic Splunk deployment process
+- Preparing the environment for future log ingestion and security monitoring activities
 ---

 ## ⚙️ 2.
 Lab Specifications & Tools